 Classic and skate skis are acceptable for the event.
 Most competitors at international competitions use skate skis.

 How long is the event?

 The Loppet Ski Orienteering event will have a short and a long course option.
 The short course is typically 4-5k and the long course is 8-9k.
-The time limit for both events is 60 minutes.

 Where is the start location?